ChrisMwenda/darasa_back_end/README.md

 Darasa Web App
+Darasa is a simple web app that solves this problem by allowing students to review their teachers and hold them accountable.

 This is a monolith app, intended to be a simple example of a CRUD app built with Ruby on Rails and React.js.
 It's an SQLITE3 database and a simple react frontend that can be used to interact with the database.
 This API uses: